 3. Lastly, strain the drink into a glass filled with ice.
 Garnish with pineapple wedges, pomegranate arils, lime halves, mint, and/or pineapple leaves.

-If you want to make this cocktail for a crowd, you can make a batch in a pitcher!
+If you want to make this cocktail for a crowd, you can make a big batch in a pitcher!
 Just multiply the ingredients by however many servings you want and mix everything up.
-Don’t add ice or it will water down the cocktail!
-Pour the drinks over ice when you’re ready to serve.
+Don’t add ice or it will water down the cocktail.
+Then, pour the drinks over ice when you’re ready to serve.
 You can also mix everything up in a punch bowl if you want guests to serve themselves.
 Super easy!

 A holiday mai tai on a white counter next to another cocktail, a bottle of Curacao, red ornaments, and pomegranate arils.